Last Updated on 07/09/2023 by Dochlaggie. Post first published on April 20, 2023.

 Learn how to prevent and cure Pomeranian hot spots with these expert tips!
 Find out the best treatments to help your pup stay healthy and happy.

 What are Pomeranian Hot Spots?
 Pomeranian hotspots are also called moist eczema, acute moist dermatitis, or summer sores.
 Dog hot spots can make a dog and its owner very unhappy.

-Pomeranian hot spots are also called moist eczema or summer sores.
-They can cause a dog and his owner to feel very unhappy.
-The horribly wet lesions on the skin appear and then start getting bigger each hour.
-Although any Pomeranian can suffer from this problem, some Poms seem more prone to hotspots.
+The wet lesions on the skin appear and then start getting bigger each hour.
+Although any Pomeranian can suffer from this problem, some Poms seem more prone to hotspots and skin problems.

-These dogs usually have thick coats, or matted fur and may also have a medical history of anal sac problems, infestations of fleas, ear infections and allergies.
-The majority of Pomeranians with this problem were bitten by fleas, mosquitos, ticks or other insects or have major allergies.
+These dogs usually have thick coats or matted fur and may also have a medical history of anal sac problems, infestations of fleas, ear infections, and allergies.
+Most Pomeranians with this problem were bitten by fleas, mosquitos, ticks, or other insects or had major food allergies.

-Hotspots are most commonly found on the Pomeranian’s flank, rump, feet and legs but there may be local infections on the chest, neck or ears.
+Hot spots on pomeranian dogs are most commonly found on the Pomeranian’s flank, rump, feet, and legs, but there may be local infections, hair loss and skin irritations on the chest, neck, or ears.

 Pomeranian Hot Spot Prevention:

 - Comb his hair regularly to avoid tangles and ensure the hair is loose.